gkdivya/EVA/8_AdvancedTrainingConcepts/Readme.md

 ### Folder structure

-The code is fully modularised, we have built a repo named [torch_cv_wrapper](https://github.com/gkdivya/torch_cv_wrapper) for this assignment:
+The code is fully modularised, we have built a repo named [torch_cv_wrapper](https://github.com/gkdivya/torch_cv_wrapper) for this assignment, and all the libraries are imported from this:

     |── config
     |   ├── config.yaml